stonecharioteer/blog/_posts/2020-07-04-rpi4-k3s-docker.md

 ---
 title: K3S on the 8GB Raspberry Pi 4 with Docker-CE
-categories: [programming]
-tags: [raspberry-pi, kubernetes, homelab]
+categories: [programming, raspberry-pi, kubernetes, homelab]
 ---

 I finally managed to fix the issue I was having with K3S on the Raspberry Pi 4.